 We homeschool.
 We love homeschooling but our tree feels a bit homemade, a tad too crafty, less refined, slightly kittywampus, absolutely no tinsel.
 And yet, in some ways it's perfect.
 Perfect because, with Selah's "Oh Holy Night" playing, we reminisce about the memories behind each ornament.
 It's our part of oral tradition.
-It is our way of remembering all we have been through; God's graciousness in our lives over the years.
+It is our way of remembering all we have been through, God's graciousness in our lives over the years.
 Then, as patriarch of our family, my husband places the star on the top, like a period at the end of a sentence.
 Completed.

 The theme of our tree isn't the beauty we can purchase from a store.
 It isn't glittery or fancy.
 Instead, it is the beauty of us, reflected in our tree.
-We are less refined, a tad crafty, definitely homemade, very kittywampus, and constantly waiting to be repaired.
-If we were perfect it would be so easy to rely on our own decoration and less on the one who decorates us.
+We are less refined, a tad crafty, definitely homemade, slightly kittywampus, and constantly waiting to be repaired.
+If we were perfect, it would be so easy to rely on our own decoration and less on the one who decorates us.

-Is it the things that will remain much longer than December?
-When the glory of the season fades, will your inner adornment remain and even get more beautiful?
-Let's strive for that, learning to quiet ourselves long enough to listen.
-When we find ourselves caring more about outer appearances than an inner beauty that lasts, may we take notice, learn, messing up sometimes but pursue change.
+Is it the decoration that will remain much longer than December?
+When the glory of the season fades, will your inner adornment remain and even grow in beauty?
+May we strive for that, learning to quiet ourselves long enough to listen to what Father says about us.
+Be encouraged friends.
+You are amazingly beautiful.
+Believe it and make it even more real this year!